ribhu69/AVFoundationBasics/Readme.md

 (To be added)
 - Playing audio and video files
-- Capturing media using the device’s camera
 - Handling various media formats
 - Basic media editing

 (Currently supported)
+- Capturing image using camera.
 - Rendering list of data for streaming.

 ## Project Structure